 The xyz-mIoT shield may have up to 5 integrated sensors, as: THS (temperature and humidity sensors) - HDC2010, tVOC & eCO2 (air quality sensor - CO2 total volatile organic compounds- CO2 equivalent) - CCS811 , HALL (magnetic sensor) - DRV5032 sau or IR (infrared sensor) KP-2012P3C , secondary IR (infrared sensor) - KP-2012P3C , TILT (movement vibration sensor) or REED (magnetic sensor) - SW200D.

-Embedded sensors that populates the xyz-mIoT shield are dependent on PN ordered (check here for available PN).
+Embedded sensors that populates the xyz-mIoT shield are dependent on PN ordered - check this and this.

 Good to know about the xyz-mIoT shield equipped with Quectel BG96, PN: XYZMIOT209#BG96-UFL-xxxxxxx - it's still the worldwide only shield that gather together ARM0, sensors, embedded SIM support, LiPO battery charger, GNSS location services, LTE-M, NB IoT and 2G services in such small form-factor and being supported by Arduino programming.